 Anthrax and Metallica have influenced each other.
 Metallica wrote a song about evangelism (Leper Messiah) before Anthrax did (Make Me Laugh).
 In 1986, Lars Ulrich told a friend that Metallica were going to write a song about Blue Velvet.
 This foreshadows Anthrax’s Now It’s Dark (which was on a 1988 album titled State of Euphoria).
-Furthermore, the idea of writing a song which is a sequel to another song (the Hymn duology) had come from Metallica (the Unforgiven trilogy).
+Furthermore, Anthrax’s idea of writing a song which is a sequel to another song (the Hymn duology) had come from Metallica (the Unforgiven trilogy).

 Anthrax’s King Size foreshadowed Metallica’s King Nothing.
 Metallica’s Fuel was modelled after Anthrax’s Fueled.
 After listening to Anthrax’s Who Cares Wins, I realized that the main riff of Metallica’s I Disappear was inspired by one of the riffs heard in the beginning and end.
 Additionally, the bridge riff to Anthrax’s Discharge was used as the verse riff to Metallica’s Where the Wild Things Are.
 Furthermore, Anthrax’s misanthropic In My World (where guitars emulate the sound of vinyl scratching) foreshadowed Metallica’s My World (a metalized emulation of rap which is more abrasive than Limp Bizkit).
 Anthrax are better at it, as can be heard in Blood and Discharge.

 Ironically yet fittingly, Scott Ian said they were the first mixers to do justice to Anthrax (they were also the last).
 Even with more music videos, Anthrax’s album was less profitable.
 It would’ve been more profitable had they done what Metallica did – divide the album across 2 vinyls so that the sound quality isn’t compressed (thus compromised).
 Metallica did this again for the black album.
 Anthrax didn’t do it for Sound of White Noise, hence why Black Lodge couldn’t fit onto the vinyl.